Nonlinear evolution of perturbatively driven kinetic instabilities far from marginal stability: Evolution of the real amplitude

+The predictions of Eqs. \ref{eq: amplitude_solution} and \ref{eq: gammaNL} can be directly compared with the results of nonlinear kinetic simulations performed using the Bump On Tail (BOT) code, which numerically solves Eqs. \ref{eq: kinetic_Omega_xi} and \ref{eq: amplitude-Omega_xi} using a Fourier series representation of the distribution function \cite{lilley2010}.

-Figure \ref{fig: compare_BOT} shows the predictions of Eqs. \ref{eq: amplitude_solution} and \ref{eq: gammaNL} compared with nonlinear kinetic simulations performed using the BOT code \cite{lilley2010} for several example cases.
-We construct a piecewise-smooth theoretical prediction for the entire amplitude evolution by stitching together the exponential growth phase, $|A(\tau)| = |A_0| \exp[(1-\hat{\gamma}_d)\tau]$, with Eq. \ref{eq: amplitude_solution} at $\tau = \tau_0$.
+The left column of Fig. \ref{fig: compare_BOT} shows the predictions of Eq. \ref{eq: amplitude_solution} compared with nonlinear kinetic simulations performed using the BOT code \cite{lilley2010} for several example cases.
+We construct a piecewise-smooth theoretical prediction for the entire amplitude evolution by stitching together the exponential growth phase, $|A(\tau)| = |A_0| \exp[(1-\hat{\gamma}_d)\tau]$ (in orange), with Eq. \ref{eq: amplitude_solution} (in blue) at $\tau = \tau_0$.
 This prediction shows very close agreement with the BOT simulations.
-In panels (a) and (b), $\hat{\nu}_{\text{eff}} < 1$, and $|A_0| \approx |A_c|$, shown by the dotted line.
-Panel (b) shows a case where $\nu_\text{eff}^3/ \omega_b^3 \ll 1$ is not sufficiently satisfied and the theory has started to break down, with the final saturation level deviating from the predicted value.
-Panel (c) shows a case where $\hat{\nu}_{\text{eff}} \gg 1$ and the linear phase is extended far beyond the predicted collisionless level \cite{fried1971}.
+In panels (a) and (b), $\hat{\nu}_{\text{eff}} < 1$, and $|A_0| \approx |A_c|$, as shown by the dotted line.
+Panel (b) shows a case with an oscillating saturation, where the theoretical prediction follows approximately the average value of the saturation level; this is a similar result to that found in the marginally stable regime using the time-local approximation \cite{duarte2019a}.
+Panel (c) shows a case where $\hat{\nu}_{\text{eff}}^3 \gg 1$ and the linear phase is extended far beyond the predicted collisionless level.
+The right column of Fig. \ref{fig: compare_BOT} shows a comparison of the BOT growth rate with the linear growth rate (in orange) and Eq. \ref{eq: gammaNL} for the nonlinear growth rate (in blue).

-Eq. \ref{eq: gammaNL} for the nonlinear growth rate also agrees closely numerical results, as also shown in Fig. \ref{fig: compare_BOT}.
-Even in the case shown in panel (b), where the saturation level has started to deviate from the predicted value, the predicted nonlinear growth rate agrees quite well the BOT simulation, implying that Eq. \ref{eq: amplitude_solution} may be robust beyond the regime of $\nu_\text{eff}^3/ \omega_b^3 \ll 1$ so long as the value of $|A_{\text{sat}}|$ is accurate.
-This could be achieved using the interpolation formula for the saturation amplitude between the near and far from threshold regimes, as that presented in Ref. \cite{petviashvili1999}.

-Eq. \ref{eq: amplitude_solution} can also be used in the solution for $f$ to track the evolution of the distribution function as the amplitude evolves.
-Eq. \ref{eq: f0} can be numerically integrated and the total change to the distribution function can be defined $\delta f(z,\Omega) = f_0(z,\Omega)+f_1(z,\Omega) - F_0(\Omega)$.
-This is shown in Fig. \ref{fig: delta_f} for case (c) of Fig. \ref{fig: compare_BOT} with $\hat{\nu}_{\text{eff}} = 8.0$ and $\hat{\gamma}_d = 0.02$, for several times, ranging from $\tau = \tau_0 = 18$ to $\tau = 125$, when the mode has approximately reached saturation.
-Both the amplitude of the perturbation and the size of the resonance region are seen to grow as the mode reaches its steady state.